Sokkeldirektoratet

 Operation and maintenance of online gas chromatographs

-(1) An online gas chromatograph shall be used in the working range under operating conditions corresponding to rated operating conditions.
+(1) An online gas chromatograph shall be used in the working range under operating conditions corresponding to the rated operating conditions.
 Maintenance and calibration shall be carried out pursuant to the maintenance programme and calibration programme.

 (4) The calibration gas shall have a composition representative of the gas being analysed.
 The components of the calibration gas shall have documented uncertainty limits and shall be certified by a laboratory that is accredited on the relevant analysis method.

-(5) Gas chromatograms, response factors and retention times shall be checked regularly.
+(5) Gas chromatograms, response factors, and retention times shall be checked regularly.

 Section 89.